-There are some foods that are said to boost metabolism (such as green tea, etc) but you would have to consume extremely large amounts of these foods to gain those benefits.
+Some foods are said to boost metabolism (such as green tea, etc.) but you would have to consume extremely large amounts of these foods to gain those benefits.
 The scientific evidence is scant for the efficacy of taking foods or supplements specifically to boost your metabolism.

 The most effective way to lose weight through metabolism is with physical activity.
 You cannot alter your natural metabolic speed but when you do any form of physical activity, your body is forced to consume more energy.

-Physical activity is the sole component of metabolism that is under our complete control.
+Physical activity is the sole component completely under our complete control.
 It accounts for 20-25% of our metabolism.
 The best recommendations for this are aerobic activities such as walking, cycling and swimming.
 Strength training can further fire up the metabolism by increasing muscle mass.